 “Some of them are personal attacks, and we decided we should do something,” said Kim Brown, a spokesperson for Cook Children’s Hospital.
 “We formed a coalition to put out truth and facts and combat the disinformation.”

-Although it’s still growing, other groups, including the Immunization Collaboration of Tarrant County and the Texas Immunization Partnership, are also involved.
+Although it’s still growing, other groups, including the Immunization Collaboration of Tarrant County and The Immunization Partnership, are also involved.